Romelium/dircat-rust/README.md

 - **Large Output:** Running `dircat` on large directories can produce significant output.
 Use filters (`-m`, `-e`, `-r`, etc.) or the dry-run (`-D`) option first.
 Redirect large outputs to a file (`-o FILE`) instead of overwhelming your terminal.
 - **Binary Files:** By default, `dircat` skips binary files.
 Use `-B` to include them.
 The detection is heuristic and might not be perfect.
 - **Lockfiles:** Use `-K` to easily exclude common dependency lockfiles, which is useful when generating context for LLMs.
 - **Git Cache:** When cloning repositories (from any host, including GitHub root URLs), `dircat` stores them in a cache directory (e.g., `~/.cache/dircat/repos` on Linux, platform-specific otherwise) to speed up future runs.
+You can specify a custom cache location with `--git-cache-path`.
 To force a fresh clone, you can manually delete the corresponding hashed directory from this cache.
 GitHub folder URLs (e.g., `.../tree/main/src`) are not cached this way; they are downloaded fresh via the API on each run.
 - **Path Handling:**
   - **Display:** File paths shown in `## File:` headers and the summary (`-s`) are relative to the *input path* you provided (or the current directory if none was given).
   - **Filtering:**